disorderedmaterials/dissolve/dissolve-web/content/docs/Examples/Argon/step4.md

 1. An 'evolution' layer which moves the contents of our configuration around and calculates the total energy of the system
 2. A 'calculation' layer which periodically calculates the radial distribution function and neutron-weighted structure factor

-> You can have as many layers in a simulation as you need - whatever makes the most sense in what you're trying to do.
+{{< tip text="You can have as many layers in a simulation as you need - whatever makes the most sense in what you're trying to do.">}}
-{: .tip}

 {{< button pos="left" text="Previous Step" path= "/docs/examples/argon/step3/">}}